microsoft/DynamicTelemetry/docs/docs/Demos.4.AddTelemetryDemo.md

 standard and previously deployed OpenTelemetry pipelines.
 You can then view this data from your standard database.

-## Deploy this Dynamic Telemetry probe to a small number of machines that we expect to be impacted
+## Deploy this probe to a small number of machines that we expect to be impacted

 Deployment into your environment is flexible, as Dynamic Telemetry offers various configuration methods.
 Depending on your needs, you may choose different